maxludden/supergene-v2/books/book05/md/chapter-1790.md

 Rogge sucked his lollipop with a smile, and then he said, “I can most certainly help you level up to be a Viscount, though.
 He is strong, but if you are a Viscount, killing him won’t be difficult.”

 She looked upset at first, but after hearing his offer, she seemed much happier.
-She said, “It would be good to kill that *sshole myself.
+She said, “It would be good to kill that asshole myself.
 How can I level up to be a Viscount in a short amount of time?”

 “This is the geno material I was able to retrieve from a Marquis whale.
 It is from the Lightning Sea.
 I made battle pills from it.
 The next time you practice, consume one.
 I believe that within ten days, you can become a Viscount.”
 Rogge gave Hai’er a bottle of the stuff.